U-M professor melds words of Washington, music of black British composer for Detroit performance

 Inspired by the current politically divisive moment in our nation’s history, Aaron Dworkin explores the complexity of our founders in a new spoken word orchestral work.

-Dworkin, professor of arts entrepreneurship and leadership at the University of Michigan School of Music, Theatre & Dance, will perform “The American Rhapsody” with the Sphinx Symphony at Detroit Orchestra Hall on Feb.
+Dworkin, professor of arts entrepreneurship and leadership at the University of Michigan School of Music, Theatre & Dance, performed “The American Rhapsody” with the Sphinx Symphony at Detroit Orchestra Hall on Feb.
 8 as part of the 23rd Annual Sphinx Competition Finals Concert.

 The work, which he debuted with the Minnesota Orchestra in October, incorporates the writing and speeches of George Washington with 19th-century composer Samuel Coleridge-Taylor’s “Symphonic Variations on an African Air” to explore themes of race, society and human nature.

 Among his many accolades and honors, Dworkin is a former MacArthur Fellow, President Obama’s first appointment to the National Council on the Arts, and Gov. Snyder’s appointment to the Michigan Council for Arts & Cultural Affairs.
 The former dean of the U-M School of Music, Theatre & Dance, he also founded the Sphinx Organization, a Detroit-based arts nonprofit whose mission is to “transform lives through the power of diversity in the arts.”
 This Q&A with Dworkin was completed ahead of his Detroit performance, which is featured in the video above.

 How did the idea for “The American Rhapsody” come together?